ViperMiniQ/qgis-layer-tree-tools/README.md

     - memory layers are ignored
     - copies can have original file names, or they can be renamed to the layer name
     - only characters allowed in file names when applying layer name are: [space, a-z, A-Z, 0-9, _] - if a layer name contains a character not allowed in file name, it is replaced with an underscore
+  + Expand groups with double click
+    - expands all groups in the layer tree on double click
 <!-- -->
 &nbsp;
 Each of the actions can be done on: